Undergraduate Juniors and Seniors

 *The online application & supplemental materials (including Letter of Recommendations) needs to be received by this date to be considered for screening.

-Students are eligible for UAMS PMSS II as long as they have not previously applied to medical school.
+Students are eligible for UAMS PMSS as long as they have not previously applied to medical school.
 We accept community college, out-of-state and post-baccalaureate students.
 Applicants must meet all of the following criteria:

 - Come from an educationally or economically disadvantaged background.